Reiningecho90/chances-discord-bot-public/README.md

 # chances-discord-bot-public
 A discord bot that plays the 'what are the chances' game with the user!
 The bot is going online soon on various servers and will expand soon.

+NOTE THAT THIS BRANCH DOES NOT INCLUDE THE SERVER SIDE FILES NEEDED TO HOST

 ## v0.1
 The initial version of the discord bot